Norwalk-Area Colleges with Health Administration Programs

 Sacred Heart University

-Sacred Heart University was founded in 1963 and offers undergraduate and graduate degree programs in several academic and professional areas of study.
+Sacred Heart University is a Roman Catholic college that was founded in 1963 and offers undergraduate and graduate degree programs in several academic and professional areas of study.
 Students who are interested in the health sciences and working as health care administrators might want to look into the school's bachelor's degree program in health science.

 Western Connecticut State University

-Western Connecticut State University features 39 programs of study, including a master's degree in health administration.
+Western Connecticut State University features 65 degree and certificate programs, including a master's degree in health administration.
 This program offers advanced training to experienced health care students and provides them with the training they'll need to manage and lead health care facilities and services.

 Master of Health Administration

 This program includes evening and Saturday courses so professionals can attend school part-time.
-The curriculum of advanced classes includes health delivery systems, health services law, leadership and employee negotiations.
+The curriculum of advanced classes and electives includes health delivery systems, health services law, leadership and long-term care administration.
 Students craft their own independent study topics to complete their degree.

 University of New Haven